 - 6.12 The Council's approach to managing development within the Coastal Protection Belt is set out in Policy ENV2 of the Core Strategy.
-It will protect and enhance the existing qualities of the coastline, take into consideration climate change and sea level rise, whilst not permitting any development in areas that are at risk from flooding, erosion and land instability and ensuring that exceptionally permitted development will not have adverse impacts on the open and rural character, historic features and wildlife of the coast, and must be within already developed areas. - 6.13 Parts of the areas identified in Policy SER6 to the south west of Hullbridge are situated in the Coastal Protection Belt.
-As such a small amendment to the Coastal Protection Belt designation in this location is required. - 6.14 The open and undeveloped Coastal Protection Belt identified within Figure 24 will be protected and enhanced in accordance with Policy ENV2 of the Core Strategy.
+It will protect and enhance the existing qualities of the coastline, take into consideration climate change and sea level rise, whilst not permitting any development in areas that are at risk from flooding, erosion and land instability and ensuring that exceptionally permitted development will not have adverse impacts on the open and rural character, historic features and wildlife of the coast, and must be within already developed areas. - 6.13 Parts of the areas identified in Policy SER6 to the south west of Hullbridge and Policy SER7 to the south of Canewdon are situated in the Coastal Protection Belt.
+As such a small amendment to the Coastal Protection Belt designation in this location is required. - 6.14 The open and undeveloped Coastal Protection Belt identified within Figure 25 will be protected and enhanced in accordance with Policy ENV2 of the Core Strategy.

-Figure 24 - The Coastal Protection Belt
+Figure 25 - The Coastal Protection Belt